 Sue Clark is an amazing animal lover who, eight years ago, founded RV 2 the Rescue, a registered nonprofit dedicated to improving the “lives, not only of the rescued animals but the compassionate, loving families that adopt them.”

-With a team of 25 to 30 active volunteers, supporters and a network of 40 volunteer pilots, Sue’s organization acts as a transport link between high-kill and non-high kill, or no-kill organizations like Rescue Ranch, as well as adopters.
+Sur has a team of 25 to 30 active volunteers, supporters and a network of 40 volunteer pilots.
+Her organization acts as a transport link between high-kill and non-high kill, or no-kill organizations like Rescue Ranch, as well as adopters.
 They also transport supplies when the situation calls for it.

-As soon as Sue heard about the Lava Fire, she put the word out that Yreka cats and dogs needed their help.
+Hearing about the Lava Fire, Sue let it be known that Yreka cats and dogs needed their help.
 In her own words, the “citizens were very supportive.”
 According to Sue, there is a strong volunteer spirit among the many retirees who live at Trilogy Rio Vista, as well as within the wider Rio Vista community.
 RV 2 the Rescue was able to quickly obtain in-kind donations by appealing to their network of supporters and through social media.
 Other donors gave directly to the ranch.

 RV 2 the Rescue flew into our hearts and brought much-needed relief to the fire cats and dogs of Yreka.
 We are so grateful to Sue Clark and her team.